sudachen/joque/README.md

    Every job declares self priority .
 There are three levels: PriorityHigh, PriorityNormal,PriorityLow.

 __TTL__  - the time to live.
-   Every job declares how many times it can be reenqueued on execution failure.
+   Every job declares how many times it can be reenqueued if worker failed to execute it.

 ## The main actors and their connections